cgruver/cgruver/_drafts/2023-03-22-Development-On-OpenShift-With-Eclipse-Che.md

   - Blog Post
 ---

 Let's talk about IDEs for a minute.
-IDE, or Integrated Development Environment.